sergeytrubin/Dino/README.md

 ```shell
 cd Dino
 ```
-3. In the terminal insidethe  Dino folder run:
+3. In the terminal inside the  Dino folder run:

 ```shell
 npm install